-Calgary is one of Canada’s largest cities and home to the massive annual Calgary Stampede that brings in over 1 million tourists each year.
-It’s the economic hub of Alberta and just a stone’s throw from the stunning vistas of Banff National Park.
+Calgary is one of the largest cities in Canada and home to the massive Calgary Stampede, an annual rodeo and festival that brings in over 1 million visitors each year.
+It’s the economic hub of Alberta, one of the country’s western provinces, and is just a stone’s throw from the stunning vistas of Banff National Park.

-Sure, the city itself isn’t particularly pretty — it’s full of skyscrapers and doesn’t have a lot of historic buildings — but underneath all that glass is a cosmopolitan city with a rough and wild cowboy charm to it.
-There’s great hiking, kayaking, skiing, water rafting, and camping all around Calgary.
-The city itself is one of the liveliest in Canada, especially during the Stampede in July, and there is plenty of green space too.
+While the city itself isn’t particularly pretty — it’s full of skyscrapers and doesn’t have a lot of historic buildings — underneath all that glass is a cosmopolitan destination with a rough and wild cowboy charm to it.
+There’s great hiking, kayaking, skiing, water rafting, and camping all around Calgary and the city itself is one of the liveliest in the country, especially during the Stampede.

-From here, you can head out to Banff National Park or Canmore to get up close and personal with nature (avoid doing so in the summer as crowds in Banff can be unbearable).
+From here, you can head out to Banff National Park or Canmore to get up close and personal with nature and explore one of Canada’s most scenic regions.

-This travel guide to Calgary will help you plan your trip, save money, and make the most out of your time in Calgary.
+This travel guide to Calgary can help you plan your trip, save money, and make the most out of your time in Calgary!

 Top 5 Things to See and Do in Calgary